abarc20/abarc20/README.md

 ```
     mint: Required command to execute (currently only supported option)
     <ticker>: Ticker symbol for the token (required)
-    --wallet-id: Wallet ID of the NFT wallet in your Aba node (required, see chia wallet show)
+    --wallet-id: Wallet ID of the NFT wallet in your Aba node (required, see aba wallet show)
     --address: Target address for the minted token to be sent to (required)
     --fee: Fee for the transaction in mojos (required)
     --amt (optional): Amount of tokens to mint (defaults to 1)